microsoft/MicrosoftCloud/tutorials/docs/ACS-to-Teams-Meeting/csharp/04-Create-ACS-Identity-Token.md

     ```
 6. Run the program by pressing `F5` or `debug` on the menu bar.
 The Azure Functions will start running locally.

-7. Now that the Azure Functions are running locally, the client needs to be able to call into them to get the ACS user identity and token values.
+7. Now that the Azure Functions are running locally, the client (React app) needs to be updated to call the Azure Functions.

-8. Open `App.tsx` in the `client` folder. (`samples/acs-to-teams-meeting/client/react/App.tsx`).
-This file contains the React code for the ACS calling UI composite.
+8. Open `App.tsx` in the `client` folder with VSCode. (`samples/acs-to-teams-meeting/client/react/App.tsx`).

 9. Locate the `userId` and `token` state variables in the component.
 Remove the hardcoded values and replace them with empty quotes: